Hello everyone and welcome back!

-In this 20 hour tutorial you will learn how to approach a large scale 3D project, and how to model your own 3D projects in the future.
+In this 20 hour tutorial you will learn how to approach a large scale 3D project, and deal with situations and challenges that one project could hold.

 Depending on your level of understanding basic modeling tools, you could follow along yes.
 But if you are not familiar with 3D modeling basics, I recommend going through my free series Introduction to 3D Modeling first, before starting this one.
 Here we only extend what we have already learned there.